robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 * Plot versus fitted values, and
 * Checking for outliers

 One of the first assumptions we made when running an ANOVA was that the data was approximately normal.
-We typically check this with a histogram but because we have small sample small small fluctuations in our data causes large shape changes to our histogram.
+We typically check this with a histogram but because we have a small sample set, small fluctuations in our data causes large shape changes to our histogram.
 Instead we check our residuals with a normal probability plot.
 What we are interested in from our probability plot is whether our residuals are approximately normal.

 {% highlight python %}